lsst-sqre/safir/docs/user-guide/test-data.rst

 Test code (or any other code) can also explicitly write strings, data structures, or Pydantic files (serialized to JSON) to test data files using the `~Data.write_text`, `~Data.write_json`, and `~Data.write_pydantic` methods.
 This may be useful in temporary code converting existing tests to use external test data.

 The `~Data.write_text` method takes an optional ``add_newline`` argument that should be used in conjunction with the ``strip`` arguments to `~Data.read_text` and `~Data.assert_text_matches` to add a newline to the data as stored on disk and remove it again on read.

+`~Data.assert_pydantic_matches` and `~Data.write_pydantic` take an optional ``exclude_defaults`` parameter that will be passed down to the Pydantic serialization and will exclude fields set to their default values from the written test data.
+This will produce more compact (and thus easier for humans to review) test data, at the cost of not noticing changes to field defaults that should have broke existing tests.

 Creating initial test data
 --------------------------